Before you register

 - Complete and return to the thirtyone:eight the SLA checklist form

 Authorisation and Agreement

-By signing and completing the Disclosure Registration Form (or New Recruiter Appointment Form, if existing members) and submitting this to thirtyone:eight the Senior Leader and Lead Recruiter/Recruiter are agreeing to comply with the details of these terms.
+By signing and completing the AccessNI Disclosure Registration form and/or SLA checklist and submitting this to thirtyone:eight you are agreeing to comply with the details on this webpage.